Bannerack

 The Democrats and the Republicans vs. the Libertarian in all of us

-As is the case in all-out-war, in an almost-war it is primarily competing values, value systems, ideas, and ideologies that are at play.
+As is the case in all-out-war, in an almost-war it is primarily competing values, value systems (ideas and ideologies) that are at play.
 When people get involved, these ideas manifest themselves psychologically by creating internal conflict.

 Who Can Play?